LeyangXue/SpatialKcorePercolation/README.md

 - **Replicating Results:** If you want to replicate the results presented in the paper, simply download the pre-generated data from [Mendeley Data](10.17632/jkvk97nfjc.1) and directly execute the corresponding `plot_figurex.py`.
 The data and code paths match, so you only need to place the data in the same directory as the code to run it.

-- **Note:** Generating the simulation data for each figure may require a significant amount of time due to the larger system $$L \times L = 10^6$$, which also depending on your machine's configuration.
+- **Note:** Generating the simulation data for each figure may require a significant amount of time due to the larger system (LxL=10^6), which also depending on your machine's configuration.

 ## Code
 ### Network Generation